SoapZA/ngshmmalign/README.md

 - Includes a k-mer based index.
 In practice, on a Haswell-based 2.8 GHz i7-4558U a thread performance of 90-100 reads/thread/s can be achieved (this yields with 4 logical cores an overall performance of 350-400 reads/s) with a 9800 nt HIV-1 genome.
 Nevertheless, you can always opt out of the indexing, and always perform a globally optimal alignment, with a performance of about 5-6 reads/thread/s

 ### Planned Features
-- Parameter estimation using a local multiple sequence alignment.
-Currently, **ngshmmalign** takes a multiple sequence alignment in FASTA format as input reference.
 - Banded alignment, further improving speed.